Definition

 Data center interconnect options

 DCIs connect data centers over short and long distances.
-Organizations can consider various applications to build their interconnections over high-speed Ethernet or optical interfaces on dedicated fiber or wavelength services.
+Organizations should consider various applications to build interconnections over high-speed Ethernet or optical interfaces on dedicated fiber or wavelength services.

-A DCI requires a high-speed WAN link, including MPLS, Ethernet and virtual private LAN service (VPLS).
+DCI requires a high-speed wide area network (WAN) link, including Multiprotocol Label Switching, Ethernet and virtual private local area network service.
 Metro Ethernet is an option to connect data centers within an urban setting.
-Each option offers high bandwidth, low latency and Layer 2 or Layer 3 access among data centers.
+Each option offers high bandwidth, low latency, and Layer 2 or Layer 3 access among data centers.

-Enterprises can use WAN optimization appliances on each endpoint to use transfer protocols and compress traffic volume, which further enhances the DCI.
-Another option is to use dense wavelength-division multiplexing (DWDM) technology to extend the long-distance connection among data centers located far apart.
+Enterprises can use WAN optimization appliances on each endpoint to use transfer protocols and compress traffic volume, further enhancing DCI.
+Another option is using dense wavelength-division multiplexing technology to extend the long-distance connection among data centers.

 Dig Deeper on Cloud and data center networking